It’s vital to make sure you secure the load on your vehicle correctly to keep the vehicle stable when you’re driving. You’ll need to think about

-Different types of large goods vehicles (LGVs) may have different characteristics, which you’ll need to know about so you can drive and operate them safely.
+Different types of heavy goods vehicles (HGVs) may have different characteristics, which you’ll need to know about so you can drive and operate them safely.
 For example, when emptying a tipper truck, you’ll need to understand how the centre of gravity of the vehicle changes when you’re tilting the vehicle body so you can make sure the vehicle will not overturn.

 If you’re new to driving a particular type of vehicle, ask the vehicle operator for information and training to help you operate it safely.